keatingr/solo/README.md

+Instructions
+- run genmask.py to obtain a solo.json
+-

 Demo for several approaches
 0a) show stock coco mask drawing
 0b) draw coco mask on a custom task - the solo synthetic dataset